llm-bible/llm-bible.github.io/_publications/sun2023battle.markdown

 bibkey: sun2023battle
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.10190"}
-tags: ['Few Shot', 'Fine Tuning', 'GPT', 'Model Architecture', 'Prompting', 'Uncategorized']
+tags: ['Few Shot', 'Fine Tuning', 'GPT', 'Model Architecture', 'Prompting']
 ---
 The success of ChatGPT has ignited an AI race, with researchers striving to develop new large language models (LLMs) that can match or surpass the language